ASC Theatre Camp

 COMPENSATION

 Get hands-on experience working in the thick of the theatre scene with an ASC Theatre Camp Production Internship.
-ASCTC 2023 Production Interns work as either the stage manager or the dramaturg for one of the mainstage shows, and as assistant directors for the mid-session Showcase.
+ASCTC 2025 Production Interns work as either the stage manager or the dramaturg for one of the mainstage shows each session, completing both production internships in the course of a single summer.
+Production Interns also get to stretch their directing wings as assistant directors for the mid-session Showcase.

 QUALIFICATIONS AND CERTIFICATIONS